 All that remains is executing on the plan you just made.
 The tasks should now be clear for everyone in the team and descriptive enough for developers to pick up.

 If there's something that's sure, though, is that you're never completely done after the planning.
 Whether you're working with legacy or greenfield products, you're bound to run into new problems while building.
 When you do, just update your plans.
 You've already built a part of the solution, and now you have more information.
 All you have to do is adjust your plans based on what you’ve learned.

 Feedback loops are useful for learning, and a way to measure your success with planning is to look at scope creep.
 This is the amount of work that's added to the story after the initial planning — most easily measured in subtasks.
 You will almost always have some amount of scope creep, and this is nothing to be concerned about.
 On the contrary, you might be over-planning or unable to do any adjustments if this figure is always zero.

-Pay attention to the exceptions.
+Pay attention to exceptionally high levels of scope creep.
 If your team tends to average around 20-30% but a story suddenly creeps by 100-150% (more than double what you had planned), ask yourself what happened?
 Maybe the problem was more complex than you initially thought, and you could have split the story.
 A great place for this discussion is when you complete the work (and would need to plan the next increment) or in team retrospectives.